- Since April 2015: SIIC PhD Fellow

 - Meissner, F. (2011).
 Aufklärung oder Angstmache?
 Die Medienrealität des Terrors in den Nachrichten von ARD, ZDF, RTL [Public Education of Fear-Mongering?
 The Media Reality of Terror in the News of ARD, ZDF, RTL].
 Journalistik Journal 14(2), 38-39.
 See also European Journalism Observatory

-- Meissner, F. (accepted).
+- Meissner, F. (2017).
 Journalism in post-Fukushima Japan: How Tokyo-based mass media tested the boundaries of independent reporting after 3.11.
 Biannual Conference of the European Association of Japanese Studies, Lisbon, August 30 – September 2, 2017.

 - Meissner, F. (2017).
 Mediale Netzwerke und Resilienz: Formen der Vernetzung zwischen lokalen Journalisten und Betroffenen der Fukushima-Katastrophe [Media networks and resilience: Forms of networking between local journalists and local residents affected by the Fukushima disaster].
 Annual Conference of the German Society for Journalism and Communication Sciences, March 30 – April 1, 2017.

 - Meissner, F. (2016).
 “Clash of risk cultures”: Risikoperzeptionen deutscher und japanischer Journalisten im Zuge der Fukushima-Katastrophe [“Clash of risk cultures:” Risk perceptions of German and Japanese journalists in the context of the Fukushima disaster].
 Annual Conference of the German Association for Social Science Research on Japan, November 19, 2016.